EvvGC/Hardware/EvvGC v1.3/README.md

            people to fix this.
 I'll update when I know more.

 20130822 - updated actual altium documents to reflect the resistor change on the green diodes.
 Combined it with other
            330ohm resistors so you'd only have to order more of the same as opposed a new line item.
+         - updated sandsquid BOM link to http://www.sandsquid.com/#lXdVBx